Atreyagaurav/onchange/README.md

 The format of the config file should be something like:

-    [gnuplot]
+    [latex]
-    extensions="gp gnuplot"
+    extensions="tex"
-    command="gnuplot {name.ext}"
+    command="latexmk -pdf {name.ext}"

 Here the rule will be in `[]` and then the space separated list of extensions to apply this rule to, and then command template to run.
 You can put a rule with empty command if you want to make "ignore rule" (though it'll be detected and shown).
+Here, with this config, any change in `.tex` file will run `latexmk` command on that file to generate a pdf.

 # Help